Search with home returns provides advantage under high uncertainty: L evy search with home returns

-The double advantage of home-range search is illustrated in Fig. \ref{double-win} where we present numerical simulations of a L\'evy walker that conducts search on a 2D arena with multiple targets (SI for details).
-L\'evy walks \cite{Walks-CTRW1,Walks-CTRW2,Walks-CTRW3,Walks-CTRW4} have been widely applied to model animal foraging and motion \cite{HR3,Search1,Search2,Search3,Search4,Search6,Search7} as they provide advantage over diffusive search strategies, e.g., when targets are scarce.
+To illustrate the double advantage conferred by search with home returns, we consider a L\'evy walker that conducts search in a finite two-dimensional arena with multiple targets.
+L\'evy walks \cite{Walks-CTRW1,Walks-CTRW2,Walks-CTRW3,Walks-CTRW4,Walks-CTRW5} have been widely applied to model animal foraging and motion \cite{HR3,Search1,Search2,Search3,Search4,Search6,Search7} as there are cases where they provide advantage over diffusive search strategies \cite{Search2,Search6,Search7,Search8,Walks-CTRW2,Levy-opt1}.
 It has thus been hypothesized that natural selection favours L\'evy walks, which may explain their prevalence in nature.
-In the figure, we show that the L\'evy search strategy can be further improved when it is combined with home-returns.
+In what follows we show that the L\'evy search strategy can be further improved when it is combined with home-returns.
+We start with a brief review of L\'evy walks.

+In the basic version of the L\'evy walk model, a random walker travels along a straight line at a constant speed for some random time.
+At the end of the excursion, the walker randomly chooses a new direction of motion and travels along it (at the same speed) for another random duration before it turns again.
+The model is thus characterized by the travel speed $v_{LW}$ and the distribution of the random times between turning points.
+The latter are taken to be independent and identically distributed, and further assuming a finite mean and variance leads to motion that is asymptotically diffusive.
+However, when considering L\'evy walks one is usually interested in cases where the long time asymptotics of the travel time probability density has a power-law form $\psi(\tau) \sim \tau^{-1-\alpha}$ with $0<\alpha<2$.
+This form leads to a diverging second moment and superdiffusive motion.